Updated January 1, 2020

 For longer-term issues, I could move a bigger amount into my checking to tide me over until the investments cleared.
 I use Betterment (natch) for the invested portion of my emergency fund.
 It usually takes five to seven business days to get the money into my account from the time I say I want to withdraw.
 Because the investments have to settle, and then they have to be transferred, it can take some time.

 This tiered approach allows me immediate access to cash while I liquidate investments.
 It works for me because I end up with a higher rate of return with the money in a taxable investment account.
-For example, I've got a 13.3% cumulative time-weighted return with the taxable investment account, when my return with my savings account has been 3.6%.
+For example, I've got a 13.3% cumulative time-weighted return with the taxable investment account, since the beginning of 2010, when my return with my savings account has been 3.6%.

 My emergency fund money has made more money because of the performance of the stock market.